-My main focus currently is the processing and analysis of observational data gathered during two big field campaigns in the summer of 2021:
+My main focus currently is the analysis of observational data gathered during field campaigns in the summer of 2021 and 2022:

 I have also recently completed the work on analyzing 10+ years of high resolution irradiance time series to characterize variability at short time scales.
-The paper is now officially published, and the dataset description in public peer review.
+The paper is now officially published, including the dataset description.

 Whenever I have something meaningful to share, I will post it here, including (rehosted) blogs about my work on my research group's blog, or on other popular science media.